Simplified AI workload orchestration

 Self-hosted

-Use your own cloud accounts or on-prem servers.
+Use with your own cloud accounts:

 CLI & API